 What is UPI Fraud?

 UPI fraud refers to unauthorized or deceptive transactions carried out through UPI platforms without the user’s informed consent.
-This usually happens when fraudsters trick users into approving payments or sharing sensitive information such as UPI PIN, OTP, or account details.
+Unlike traditional banking fraud, UPI fraud often relies on user manipulation rather than system hacking.
+Fraudsters trick users into authorizing payments by exploiting trust, urgency, or confusion.

 Common Types of UPI Fraud